Instagram Reel Caption Prompts: 15 Templates That Earn the Save

 14. Caption rewrite for low-save Reel

-My Reel about {topic} got high views, low saves.
+My Reel about {topic} got high views, low saves and few sends.
 Original caption: "{paste}".
-Diagnose why saves likely lagged in 2 sentences, then give 4 rewritten variants engineered for save-rate.
+Diagnose in 2 sentences why saves and DM-shares likely lagged, then give 4 rewritten variants: 2 engineered for save-rate ("save this for…"), 2 engineered for sends ("send this to the friend who…").

 15. Caption with built-in DM funnel